vrmarcelino/CCMetagen/tutorial/README.md

 ### Produce summary table
-Finally, merge the results into a single table using the script CCMetagen_merge.py By default, this script will merge taxa at species level.
+Finally, merge the results into a single table using the script CCMetagen_merge.py By default, this script will merge taxa at the species level.
 Here we will also remove everything that matches to Metazoa (bird sequences) and Viriplantae.
 Note that the input file here is the output folder of CCMetagen.
 ```